BrandonHaynes/filesystem_experiments/README.md

 We decomposed each video used in the experiments into uniformally-sized segments, as is done in the [VisualCloud DBMS](http://visualcloud.cs.washington.edu).
 We then temporally decomposed each segment into 20-second *tiles*.
 Each tile is treated as an opaque binary value when read from or written to the target database system.

-**We elected to leave the tiles as HEVC-encoded video, since the size of the unencoded video is Each  experiments on HEVC-encoded video, as the size of the unencoded video is up to 250%+ larger than its encoded counterpart.
+We elected to leave the tiles as HEVC-encoded video, as the size of the unencoded video is up to 250%+ larger than its encoded counterpart.
 An alternate format is HEVC-encoded video MPEG-4 pre-muxed as DASH-compatible fragments, which would allow us to use the initialization segment as an index and potentially improving query performance.
-However, investigating that experiment was beyond the scope of this project.**
+However, investigating that experiment was beyond the scope of this project.

 ## Systems Overview
 We investigated data storage and retrieval on the file system, as well as two array-based database management systems: [SciDB](http://www.paradigm4.com/try_scidb/) and [TileDB](http://istc-bigdata.org/tiledb/).
 We chose to focus on array-based database systems because they allow easy storage and retrieval of particular dimensions and ranges.
 Their query languages are also well-suited to the workload needed to process video data for VR applications (e.g., streaming video by time and point queries for augmented reality).